Mkrummz/mtl_demo/README.md

     - The producer- sends the content of the shopping cart as JSON to a Kafka topic
     - The consumer- logs the message

-## Part 0: Useful Information to Know
+## Part 0: Useful Commands to Know
 Pulling the repo:
 ```bash
 git clone https://github.com/Mkrummz/mtl_demo.git